graphikDB/graphik/DOCS.md

 	SetAttribute(key string, val interface{})
 	// GetAttribute returns the value if it exists or nil if it doesnt GetAttribute(key string) interface{}
+	// Range iterates over the values.
+If false is returned, the range function will break.
+	Range(fn func(k string, v interface{}) bool)
 	// Attributer can marshal/unmarshal itself
 	Encoder
 	// returns a human readable string